hellerve/blog/wip/Carp_Patterns_I:_Documentation.md

-To kick things off I want to talk about documentation, a topic I have very strong feelings about: I love to write, and I love to build APIs, and making a cohesive document that explains how things fit together and why the design is how it is excites me.
+To kick things off I want to talk about documentation, a topic I have very strong feelings about: I love to write, and I love to build APIs, and making a cohesive document that explains how things fit together and why the design as it is excites me.

 ## Starting off